gideonite/cn_pipeline/README.md

 `probe_name	chromosome	position`

 The output of CBS is a list of segments for every sample.
-This list of segments is then concatenated together and given to the GISTIC algorithm for a statistical search of recurrent segments.
+This list of segments is then concatenated together and given to the GISTIC algorithm which does a statistical search for recurrent segments.

 ## INSTALL

 You need to install the algorithms, CBS and GISTIC.

+*If you want things to work* out of the box:

+1. put your GISTIC installation into `./gistic`

+2. put your CBS installation into `./R`

+### N.B.

+on some systems the MCR might not be able to find the shared library `libXp.so.6`, for that reason I've included here and modified `LD_LIBRARY_PATH` per this `lib`, directory.
+If while running GISTIC you get an error relating to this, you may have to deal with it yourself by modifying the env initialization in `run_gistic.sh`.

 ### CBS